-The Poultry Club of Great Britain works alongside children, young people and vulnerable adults.
-These procedures have been designed to ensure the welfare and protection of any person who accesses services provided by The Poultry Club of Great Britain.
-The procedures recognise that abuse can be a difficult subject for individuals to deal with.
-The Poultry Club of Great Britain is committed to the belief that the protection of children, young people and vulnerable adults from harm and abuse is everybody's responsibility.
-The aim of these procedures is to ensure that all trustees, committee members, staff and volunteers act appropriately in response to any concern around abuse.
+The PCGB works alongside children, young people and vulnerable adults.
+These procedures have been designed to ensure the welfare and protection of any person who accesses services provided by The PCGB.
+The procedures recognise that abuse can be a difficult subject for workers to deal with.
+The PCGB is committed to the belief that the protection of children and vulnerable adults from harm and abuse is everybody's responsibility and the aim of these procedures is to ensure that all trustees, committee members, staff and volunteers act appropriately in response to any concern around adult abuse.